 ArtPlace America and Local Initiatives Support Corporation (LISC) came together in 2016 to begin a collaborative examination of community development work happening at the intersection of arts and culture and public safety.
 Our work together is comprised of two primary components: commissioning case studies on creative placemaking projects across four key areas of community safety work, and disseminating the learnings from those cases through LISC’s existing technical assistance platforms for community safety and creative placemaking.

 In July 2017 we commissioned an interdisciplinary team at Urban Institute to lead our second phase of research, integrating arts, criminal justice, and social impact research methods and experimenting with new approaches to measuring community-based change.
-The team at Urban Institute is currently conducting four mixed-method, case study assessments (previewed below) that examine the role of arts and cultural strategies in achieving explicit community safety outcomes.
-The final report, anticipated in September 2018, will additionally synthesize and elevate learnings that emerge across all four cases.
+The team at Urban Institute conducted four mixed-method, case study assessments that examine the role of arts and cultural strategies in achieving explicit community safety outcomes.
+The Creative Placemaking and Community Safety report was published in September 2018, and can be found here.

 Beginning in September 2015, ArtPlace engaged Caroline Ross, then a researcher at Urban Institute’s Justice Policy Center, to launch an inquiry into the state of arts, culture, and creative placemaking as it relates to the public safety sector.
 Through a comprehensive review of existing literature, an online survey of 100 creative placemaking stakeholders, and semi-structured interviews with the community of artists, thought leaders, investors, and organizations working at this intersection, Ross found that:

 - creative placemaking goals align well with important public safety goals that are associated with reductions in violence and criminal activity, and